azmozaffari/Person-reID/README.md

 # A Simple and Effective Intra-camera Supervised Person-reID
-This is the implementation of the my recent paper.
-As it is not published yet, I did not link the code and the paper here!
+This is the implementation of the my recent research in the field of person-reid.
-I will provide the paper link here soon.

 (A part of the codes is borrowed from https://github.com/Wanggcong/Spatial-Temporal-Re-identification.git and https://github.com/layumi/Person-reID-triplet-loss)
 <p align="center">